codingnninja/koras/docs/documentations/concepts/interoperability.md

 Interoperability as regards JavaScript means the ability of code to run across runtimes.
 There are many runtimes for JavaScript all of which operate differently in different scenerios, so it is necessary to make sure your code runs in all runtimes.

-## Handling Interop in $render.jsx
+## Handling Interop

 Nowadays, frontend code is pre-rendered on the server to optimize for speed and some operating systems like `Android` and `iOS`, so it is necessary to write code that runs everywhere.

-The rule of thumb to do so is to always put runtime functions, modules or objects in closures and call them conditionally based on runtime capabilities.
+The rule of thumb to do so is to always put runtime functions, modules or objects in closures and use the closures as an event handler or trigger them conditionally.

 ```js
 function Notes({ notes, isBrowser }) {